 What is Liposuction?

 Liposuction is a procedure designed to remove excess fatty tissue (from between the skin and the underlying muscle layer) and resculpt contours through tiny incisions in the skin.
-Dr. Sarbak’s approach to liposuction is focused around the idea that the final result is not really determined by what’s removed, but what’s left behind.
-His expert skill and artistry in liposuction allow him to recontour problem areas for optimal aesthetics.
-Some of the most common areas Dr. Sarbak treats with liposuction can include:
+Dr. Sarbak and Dr. Simon’s approaches to liposuction are focused around the idea that the final result is not really determined by what’s removed, but what’s left behind.
+Their expert skill and artistry in liposuction allow them to recontour problem areas for optimal aesthetics.
+Some of the most common areas our plastic surgeons treat with liposuction can include:

 - Flanks (love handles)